Resolver§

 In fact, given the above-described rules, if you are working with a correctly structured RESTful service, you may simply use the request URL path as the

-characters with something else, as they are not valid DOMid
+fromDom, you'll have to replace the/characters with something else, as they are not valid DOMids.

 const cacheDom = $(`<div id="page-cache"/>`); // empty for our purposes